open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

     - JS Client - New function setIceUsedInCalls() sets the configuration used in the next call.
     - JS Client - New function setUseFreshIceEachPeerConnection() causes the client to ask the server for a fresh ice config in the middle of each call or answer.
 	- JS Client - Added support for multiple named mediastreams per connection (supported through the mediaIds apifield, getMediaStreamByName(), getLocalMediaIds(), closeLocalMediaStream(), buildLocalMediaStream(), getRemoteStream(), addStreamToCall(),
-	- JS Client - Three new internal peer messages with types "__gotAddedMediaStream", "__closingMediaStream",
+	- JS Client - Three new internal peer messages with types "__gotAddedMediaStream", "__closingMediaStream", and "_addedMediaStream"
-   and "_addedMediaStream"
 	- JS Client - New function getRoomOccupantsAsArray() and getRoomOccupantsAsMap()
 	- JS Client - New function useThisSocketConnection() for people that want to allocate the websocket themselves.

-Changes
+Changes:

     - JS Client - enableCamera(), enableMicrophone(), getLocalStreamAsUrl(), initMediaSource(), call(), now take optional media stream names.
     - JS Client - initMediaSource's successCallback get	passed the new media stream.
     - JS Client - an onStreamClosed listener gets passed an easyrtcid plus the stream and the stream name.